LLAVIDAL: A Large LAnguage VIsion Model for Daily Activities of Living: Additional Qualitative Evaluation

 \section{Additional Qualitative Evaluation}

-In this section, we provide qualitative evaluation of \modelname~and other state-of-the-art LLVMs for the tasks of ADLMCQ-Action Recognition and ADLMCQ-Action Forecasting, illustrated in Figures~\ref{fig:Action_Recognition} and \ref{fig:Action_Forecasting}.
+In this section, we provide qualitative evaluation of \modelname~and other state-of-the-art LLVMs for the tasks of ADL MCQ Action Recognition and ADL MCQ Temporal Completion, illustrated in Figures~\ref{fig:Action_Recognition}, \ref{fig:Action_TC_TSU}, and \ref{fig:Action_TC_LEMMA}.
 In Figure~\ref{fig:Video_Description}, we demonstrate the performance of \modelname~for Video Description Generation on the Charades dataset.

 One of the applications of \modelname~is to monitor cognitive decline in geriatric patients through the action forecasting capabilities of our model.
-In this effort we have qualitatively evaluated the model on videos of falls on long term care by the IMPL SFU~\cite{FallDetection}.
-The subjects in these videos are suffering from dementia, seizure, diabetes like dieseases and the dataset contains 175 such falls.
-We slice the input video before the event of \textit{fall} and prompt LLAVIDAL and other LLVM's to predict whether the person will fall or not.
+In this effort, we have qualitatively evaluated the model on videos of falls on long term care by the IMPL SFU~\cite{FallDetection}.
+The subjects in these videos are suffering from dementia, seizure, diabetes like diseases and the dataset contains 175 such falls.
+We slice the input video before the event of \textit{fall} and prompt \modelname~and other LLVM's to predict whether the person will fall or not.
 As illustrated in Figure~\ref{fig:fall}, our model outperforms the other LLVMs by predicting the fall correctly and by giving proper explanation of why the fall would occur highlighting its reasoning capabilities.
 While other models predict that the person \textit{"has fallen down"} and hallucinates the reasoning of the fall as well.